automaticanalysis/automaticanalysis/README.md

 # References and citation

-For any papers that report data analyzed with aa, please include the website (http://www.automaticanalysis.org) and cite the aa paper:
+For any papers that report data analyzed with aa, please include the github repo URL and cite the aa paper:

 Cusack R, Vicente-Grabovetsky A, Mitchell DJ, Wild CJ, Auer T, Linke AC, Peelle JE (2015) Automatic analysis (aa): Efficient neuroimaging